-Rich food sources of folate to also include in your diet are dark green leafy vegetables such as spinach, kale, brussel sprouts, cabbage, broccoli and legumes (e.g. peas, blackeye beans) and beans, peas and pulses as well as oranges.
+Rich food sources of folate are also important to include in your diet while pregnant.
+These include; dark green leafy vegetables such as spinach, kale, brussel sprouts, cabbage, broccoli and legumes (e.g. peas, blackeye beans) and green beans, peas and pulses as well as oranges.
 Some breakfast cereals may be fortified as well as yeast extract, e.g. Marmite.